 - Get to the “why.”
 Let your friends and family know why this cause is so important to you.

 - Give a clear outline of how much money you need to raise and what the funds will be used for, including how it will help you.

 - Post pictures and videos.
-Images help your supporters feel connected to your campaign.
+Images help your supporters feel connected to your fundraiser.

-Now that you’ve got the basics down, let’s dive into your comprehensive crowdfunding campaign story guide.
+Now that you’ve got the basics down, let’s dive into your comprehensive fundraiser story guide.

 Learn from great storytellers

 Before you tell your own story, it’s a good idea to explore successful GoFundMe fundraisers for examples of courageous storytelling.
 Take a look at Chauncy’s Chance, Aeric’s Fund, VICTORY for VINNY, and Saving Mila.

 As you experience these pages, ask yourself these questions: